micro-os-plus/diag-trace-xpack/website/docs/api/files/include-micro-os-plus-diag-trace-c-api-h.md

 <p>C header file with the declarations for the C trace API.</p>

-<p>Empty inline stubs (used when tracing is disabled) are located in <a href="/diag-trace-xpack/docs/api/files/include/micro-os-plus/diag/inlines/trace-c-api-inlines-h">trace-c-api-inlines.h</a>, included at the bottom of this file.
-This file is included by <span class="doxyComputerOutput">&lt;<a href="/diag-trace-xpack/docs/api/files/include/micro-os-plus/diag/trace-h">micro-os-plus/diag/trace.h</a>&gt;</span>, which should be used instead of including this file directly.</p>
+<p>Empty inline stubs (used when tracing is disabled) are located in <a href="/diag-trace-xpack/docs/api/files/include/micro-os-plus/diag/trace/inlines/c-api-inlines-h">c-api-inlines.h</a>, included at the bottom of this file.
+This file is included by <span class="doxyComputerOutput">"<a href="/diag-trace-xpack/docs/api/files/include/micro-os-plus/diag/trace-h">micro-os-plus/diag/trace.h</a>"</span>, which should be used instead of including this file directly.</p>

 ## File Listing